Our 6 Step Guide to Knocking in Your Cricket Bat

 However, on the last point if your bat does need a repair or refurb, we offer a full cricket bat repair service.

-Not to scare you, but to emphasise how important knocking in your cricket bat, below are the disadvantages of NOT knocking in your cricket bat.
+Not to scare you, but to emphasise how important knocking in your cricket bat is, below are the disadvantages of NOT knocking in your cricket bat.

 5 Disadvantages of NOT knocking in your cricket bat